mhsun/resource-manager/README.md

 `php artisan storage:link`

+The max file upload size is kept to 2Mb.

 #### Running the application
 Before running the application you need to install the node modules in your project.
 Hit the following commands to install them